projg2/nattka/doc/bug.rst

 A package specification can be either the so-called CPV form (``<cat>/<package>-<version>``) or a subset of package dependency specification.
-In the latter case, only non-wildcard ``=`` dependencies without slots, USE dependencies and other extensions are allowed.
+For stabilization requests, only ``=`` dependencies (without wildcards) are allowed, i.e. syntax specifying exactly one version.
+For keywording requests, syntax matching multiple versions is allowed, including other operators, ``=`` wildcards, slots.
+In both cases USE dependencies and other extensions are not permitted.

+If the specification matches multiple versions, the program attempts to determine the best version to keyword.
+Preferably, the newest matching version having at least one keyword will be used.
+If no such version matches, the newest non-live version without keywords (based on ``PROPERTIES=live``) will be used.
+If neither such version exists, the newest live version will be used.

 A keyword is one of the arch names, optionally prefixed by a tilde (``~``).
 Note that the tilde is ignored, and stable or testing keywords